nearform/titus/docs/developers/packages/titus-backend/README.md

 ## Overview
 Titus backend is a starter [fastify] server with [PostgreSQL][node-postgres] and [Auth0] plugins.

-What you implement with Titus backend(fastify) is your choice.
+What you implement with Titus backend is your choice.
 We provide an unopinionated, working shell.
 We provide what is common in our projects: a configurable HTTP Server with JSON logging, health check route and database capabilities.

-There is scope for you to add, customise or even replace plugins and features.
+There is scope for you to add, customise and even replace plugins and features.

 ### Organisation
 Titus backend is structured as follows:

 * `lib/` - contains the server sources
 * `lib/config` - server configuration: reads environment variable values, with default values from the`.env` file
 * `lib/plugins` - fastify plugins for cross-cutting features.
-Contains PG instrumenter and Auth0 + [jwt] strategy
+Contains a pg instrumenter and Auth0 + [jwt] strategy
 * `lib/routes` - fastify plugins to declare HTTP routes.
 The health check route is also here
 * `tools/` - contains tooling, such as database migration tools and scripts